PGelss/wave_train/README.md

 Moreover, the graphical capabilities allow visualization of quantum dynamics ‘on the fly’, with a choice of several different graphical representations based on reduced density matrices.

+## Full description

+For a detailed description of the WaveTrain software, see our article that appeared 2023 at arXiv[^3]

 ## Installation
 After downloading and installing the Python tensor train toolbox [scikit\_tt](https://github.com/PGelss/scikit_tt), installation of the **WaveTrain** software package is straightforward